sunnypilot/sunnypilot/sunnypilot/common/README.md

 *   **Framework Loading**: `ctypes.cdll.LoadLibrary` loads `CoreServices` and `CoreFoundation`.
 *   **Callback Definition**: `CFUNCTYPE` is used to define a C-compatible callback function.
 This function is invoked by the OS whenever a change occurs in the watched directory.
 *   **Stream Creation**: `FSEventStreamCreate` creates a stream for the target directory.
 The `kFSEventStreamCreateFlagFileEvents` flag is used to request file-level granularity where available.
+*   **Event Filtering**: The callback filters events using flags such as `kFSEventStreamEventFlagItemCreated` and `kFSEventStreamEventFlagItemModified` to ensure only relevant file changes trigger updates (Apple Inc., n.d.-c).
 *   **Scheduling**: `FSEventStreamScheduleWithRunLoop` attaches the stream to the current thread's run loop (Apple Inc., n.d.-b).
 *   **Execution**: `CFRunLoopRun()` starts the event loop.
 This passes control to the OS, which wakes the thread only when necessary.
 *   **Handling**: Inside the callback, the code iterates through the changed paths provided by the OS.
 It extracts the filename and calls `_trigger_callbacks` to invalidate the cache for that specific parameter.